As I catch up on this blog, let me finish the trip report for last years trip through Tibet arranged through GAP Adventures

 The day started with a little drama when another traveler locked herself in the shared bathroom took her sweet time first thing in the morning.
 Some heated words were exchanged while others looked desperately for alternate place for their morning pee.
 Some of us got breakfast at the same restaurant across the street.
 Then we got our bags and walked 1 block to the Immigration gate.
 The spine of my passport is bent a little, so I got some extra attention while the immigration officials took the document into the back room to check it out.
 A little while later they brought it back and I made it through.
 On the other side of the checkpoint, our drivers met us for the 30 minute drive through the de-militarized zone to the Nepal border crossing.

 The drivers let us ride “Nepal style” which meant to climb on top of the bus with the luggage.
 There was room for 4 or 5 people, so we took turns on the top of the bus.
 Lunch was at a small restaurant and consisted of an appetizer of fish heads and then some other basic fair.
 The restaurant was along a river, and we watched people doing their laundry on the opposite bank.
 After lunch it was my turn to get on the top of the bus, and I was up there until the outskirts of Kathmandu.
-As we rode, some of the others took delight in waving at the cute kids along the way or riding on top of other busses.
-But then one of the cute little kids flicked us off, giving us a reminder they were not there for tourist amusement.

 We had a decent hotel next to a central shopping district.
 In the afternoon we walked around for some last minute shopping.
 Compared to some of the places I had been the last few years, this was a fairly clean pleasant market area to walk through since the touts and shop keepers were not too pushy.
 In the evening we went for one final group dinner and later visited a couple of night clubs.